apache/airflow-client-python/docs/XComApi.md

     xcom_key = "xcom_key_example" # str | The XCom key.
     map_index = 1 # int | Filter on map index for mapped task. (optional)
     deserialize = False # bool | Whether to deserialize an XCom value when using a custom XCom backend.
 The XCom API endpoint calls `orm_deserialize_value` by default since an XCom may contain value that is potentially expensive to deserialize in the web server.
 Setting this to true overrides the consideration, and calls `deserialize_value` instead.
-This parameter is not meaningful when using the default XCom backend.  *New in version 2.4.0*  (optional) if omitted the server will use the default value of False
+This parameter is not meaningful when using the default XCom backend.  *New in version 2.4.0*  (optional) if omitted the server will use the default value of False stringify = True # bool | Whether to convert the XCom value to be a string.
+XCom values can be of Any data type.
+If set to true (default) the Any value will be returned as string, e.g. a Python representation of a dict.
+If set to false it will return the raw data as dict, list, string or whatever was stored.  *New in version 2.10.0*  (optional) if omitted the server will use the default value of True

     # example passing only required values which don't have defaults set
     try: